-Groves of huge, drooping eucalyptus trees cover the hills and valleys of this affluent and exclusive town east of I-5.
-Rancho Santa Fe and the areas surrounding it are primarily residential, where you'll see mansions at every turn in the road.
-It's also common to see entire families riding horses on the many trails that crisscross the hillsides.
+Groves of huge, drooping eucalyptus trees cover the hills and valleys of this affluent and exclusive town east of I–5.
+Rancho Santa Fe and the areas surrounding it are primarily residential, where there are mansions at every turn in the road.
+It’s also common to see entire families riding horses on the many trails that crisscross the hillsides.

 Modeled after a Spanish village, the town was designed by Lilian Rice, one of the first women to graduate with a degree in architecture from the University of California.
 Her first structure, a 12-room house built in 1922, evolved into the Inn at Rancho Santa Fe, which became a gathering spot for celebrities such as Bette Davis, Errol Flynn, and Bing Crosby in the 1930s and 1940s.
 The challenging Rancho Santa Fe Golf Course, the original site of the Bing Crosby Pro-Am, is considered one of the best courses in Southern California.